Approved by the Energy, Environment, and Water Policy Committee on January 22, 2018

-- Pursue flood mitigation facilities, including river restoration, wetland restoration, aquifer recharge, improvements in habitat, ecosystems, and water quality, recreation and open space use.
+- Pursue nonstructural flood mitigation facilities, including river restoration, and wetland restoration that include improvements in habitat, ecosystems, recreation and open space use.

 - Incorporate floodplains into comprehensive watershed management programs.

 Development and associated infrastructure in flood prone areas has increased rapidly as people are attracted to historically fertile floodplains and coastal areas.
-Even though the benefits of preserving the natural floodplains as flood storage areas and wildlife habitat have been recognized, the floodplains continue to be developed and new inhabitants are subjected to periodic flooding and related devastation, as shown by Hurricanes Katrina and Rita.
+Compounding the quantity of property at risk, there have also been increases in the magnitude and frequency of flooding as a result of changing precipitation patterns.
+Even though the benefits of preserving the natural floodplains as flood storage areas and wildlife habitat have been recognized, floodplains continue to be developed and new inhabitants are subjected to periodic flooding and related devastation.
 People living and working in flood prone areas often have developed a false sense of security.
 Once a flood occurs, residents and businesses often expect government to reduce or eliminate the risk of flooding through large capital projects.
 These populations need the protection of an efficient floodplain management program implemented before the flood occurs.
 By recognizing the likelihood of future flooding and the beneficial aspects of the natural floodplain, areas can be protected and communities can become disaster resistant.

-Floodplain management includes the operation of an overall program of corrective and preventive measures for reducing flood damage, including, but not limited to, emergency preparedness plans, flood control works, and floodplain management regulations.
-Methods for evaluating the benefits and costs of mixed systems allow for the consideration of both tangible and intangible benefits and costs and should permit formulating programs, including both structural and nonstructural elements, which provide the greatest return on society's investment.
+Floodplain management includes the operation of an overall program of corrective and preventive measures for reducing flood damage, including, but not limited to, emergency preparedness plans, land use policies, buy-out of flood prone structures, and flood risk reduction systems.
+Methods for evaluating the benefits and costs of mixed systems allow for the consideration of both tangible and intangible benefits and costs and should allow formulation of programs, including both structural and nonstructural elements, which provide the greatest return on society's investment.

 ASCE Policy Statement 421